Updated February 2019

 What Are Minnie Vans?

-Minnie Vans aren’t actually vans at all, but red and white polka dot Chevy Traverse.
+Minnie Vans aren’t actually vans at all, but red and white polka dot Chevy Traverse or Chevy Suburbans.
 These vehicles are driven by Disney World cast members who bring the expected Disney service to your ride.

-As of October 2017, there are 25 Minnie Van vehicles in the fleet.
-During morning and evening hours almost all of these vehicles are in use, but you should expect longer waits because this service is becoming popular.
+Although the Minnie Van fleet has expanded since the service started there are still not enough vehicles to meet the high demand.
+During morning and evening hours almost all of these vehicles are in use, but you should still expect longer waits because this service is extremely popular.

 Who Can Use The Minnie Van Service?